 Regulating the breath can create a strong sense of well-being.
 The breath is a bridge between the body and the mind.
 If we are relaxed, so is our breathing.
 When we are agitated or fearful our breath can become rapid or shallow, often without our realizing.
 Taking control of the breath can change these default settings and improve mental health.

 Mysore style, aka ‘self-practice’ is the traditional way of learning the Astanga Yoga system.
 Mysore is the town in India widely regarded as the birthplace of this method.

-Self practice focuses on teaching each student individually, albeit within a group setting.
-The student works at his or her own pace and receives adjustments and guidance from the teacher when appropriate.
+Self practice focuses on teaching each student individually within a group setting.
+The student works at his or her own pace, learns the series incrementally and receives adjustments and guidance from the teacher when appropriate.